 - Curb-Stomp Battle: How he usurps Usami's position.
 He shows up and beats Usami in a fight by breaking Usami's magical staff so she's powerless against him, and then uses a friggin' giant robot with a machine gun to repeatedly shoot Usami into defeat.

 - Darker and Edgier: Instead of just psychologically abusing the players of the "Murder Game", this time around Monokuma actively tries to get them to kill each other, all so Junko Enoshima can have more bodies to possess.
+In chapter 4 he even outright tortures the students through starvation until they commit a murder.

 - Depraved Bisexual: He aims perverted comments and jokes at boys and girls alike.
 He's also clearly a sadistic sociopath.